Most Common CBD Drug Interactions and Side Effects

-CBD can inhibit the activity of cytochrome P450 — a family of liver enzymes that metabolize toxins and certain medication (CBD included) that enter the human body.
+CBD can inhibit the activity of cytochrome P450 — a family of liver enzymes that metabolize toxins and certain medications (CBD included) that enter the human body.

 In other instances, CBD can also speed up the performance of some of the enzymes in this group, which in turn speeds up the metabolism of certain drugs.
 What does this mean?
-The levels of these drugs in the system are lower and, thus, they are less effective.
+The levels of these drugs in the system are lower and, thus, less effective.

 Cannabidiol is not the only one blocking CYP450.
-Grapefruit and grapefruit juice also exhibit the same effects as drug interactions with marijuana do.
+Grapefruit and grapefruit juice also show the same effects as drug interactions with CBD oil do.
 In fact, CBD is just as powerful as bergapten — the most potent inhibitor of liver enzymes found in grapefruit.

 Other substances like watercress and St. John’s Wort might produce a similar effect when combined with certain drugs.